 Good to know

-Wheel rims for BMX riding are the metal frames found on the outside of the wheel, holding the tyres in place.
-They are connected to the bike by spokes running from the rim to the hub, found at the centre of the wheel.
-They are made of aluminium, steel or even more premium materials such as carbon fibre.
+Wheel rims for BMX riding are the metal frames of the wheel, holding the tyres in place.
+They are connected to the hub by spokes, and they are made of aluminium, steel or even more premium materials such as carbon fibre.

 What Size BMX Rims Do I Need?

-The most common size of freestyle BMX rims is 20 inches.
-This is the diameter found on standard and pro BMX models and is suitable for adults and older children.
+The most common rim size for both freestyle and race is 20 inches.
+This is the diameter found on standard and pro BMX models and is suitable for adults and taller children.
 Smaller sizes such as 18, 16, and 14 inch rims are available for smaller riders.
-Check our BMX Freestyle Size chart to see what wheel/rim size we recommend based on age and the rider’s height.
+For freestyle riders, check out our BMX Freestyle Size chart to see what wheel/rim size we recommend based on age and the rider’s height.

 Single Vs Double-Walled BMX Rims

 One of the biggest decisions to make when buying rims is whether to get them single or double-walled.
-Double-walled are considered as a more sturdy option, making them perfect for freestyle riding.
+Double-walled are considered a sturdier option, making them perfect for freestyle riding.
 These rims also provide a great strength to weight ratio.
-While single-walled may be a more affordable option, they are more suited to BMX racing.